 There was a question in Congress about what powers Tyler had and what he should be called (Acting President, President or Vice President).
-Tyler settled the debate by asking a local judge to administer the presidential oath, and he fought all attempts by his many political foes to treat him as anything but the legitimate President of the United States.
+Tyler settled the debate by asking the Chief Judge of the District of Columbia Circuit to administer the presidential oath, and he fought all attempts by his many political foes to treat him as anything but the legitimate President of the United States.

 By 1963, Congress was debating an attempt to amend the Constitution to clear up all succession matters and add a procedure for dealing with a leader who became unable to perform the office’s duties temporarily or permanently.
 This became a bigger issue with the realities of the Cold War and with President Dwight Eisenhower’s illnesses in the 1950s.

-The influential Senator Estes Kefauver had started the amendment effort during the Eisenhower era, and he renewed it in 1963.
+The influential Senator Estes Kefauver had started the amendment effort during the Eisenhower era, after it was proposed by the American Bar Association, and he renewed it in 1963.
 Kefauver died in August 1963 after suffering a heart attack on the Senate floor.

 With Kennedy’s unexpected death, the need for a clear way to determine presidential succession, especially with the new reality of the Cold War and its frightening technologies, forced Congress into action.

 The new President, Lyndon Johnson, had known health issues, and the next two people in line for the presidency were 71-year-old John McCormack (the Speaker of the House) and Senate Pro Tempore Carl Hayden, who was 86 years old.